 The Applicant shall submit to inspections by the County and other responsible agencies to determine if the Project is in compliance with State and federal regulations.
 As part of this MMRCP, the Applicant shall prepare an annual monitoring report on the compliance of the Project with the required mitigation measures.
-Information from the County regarding the inspections shall be compiled and explained in the annual report, as well as supplementary information on each of the long-term environmental mitigation measures.
+Information from the County regarding the inspections shall be compiled and explained in the annual report, as well as supplementary information on each of the long-term environmental mitigation monitoring items.
 The narrative report also will include supporting statistical information, where necessary.
 The report shall be designed to simply and clearly identify whether required mitigation measures are being, or have been, implemented adequately.
-At a minimum, each report shall identify the mitigation measure or measures has occurred, the procedures and standards used in assessment of compliance, times and dates of monitoring, name(s) of monitor(s), and whether further action is required.
+At a minimum, each report shall identify the mitigation measure or measures to be monitored for implementation, whether compliance with the mitigation measure or measures has occurred, the procedures and standards used in assessment of compliance, times and dates of monitoring, name(s) of monitor(s), and whether further action is required.
 The reports shall be submitted to the County for review and approval.